 Well not for Hacienda San Angel Guests!
-Only a stone throw away you will find the Isla Rio Cuale, one of Vallarta´s best kept secrets so close to our hotel.
-Make sure you ask our concierge to prepare you a box lunch to snack on while you enjoy all the happenings at this special spot so close………….yet so far.
+Only a stone’s throw away you will find the Isla Rio Cuale, one of Puerto Vallarta´s best-kept secrets so close to our hotel.
+Make sure you ask our concierge to prepare you a box lunch to snack on while you enjoy all the happenings at this special spot so close….yet so far.

-There is a cultural center at the most inland point of the Isla Cuale offering various classes from paint, sculpture to singing and piano.
+There is a cultural center at the most inland point of the Isla Cuale offering various classes from painting and sculpture to singing and piano.
 There is always someone to chat with and there is an abundance of classic old white benches to take a rest among the lush vegetation.

-Where the Isla Rio Cuale meets the pacific enjoy watching children play, pelicans frolic and a must visit to the archaeological Cuale Museum.
-During the rainy season the river runs heavy into the ocean and others times of the year there is just a calm flow that the birds and local children enjoy.
+Where the Isla Rio Cuale meets the Pacific enjoy watching children play, pelicans frolic, and a must-visit to the archaeological Cuale Museum.
+During the rainy season, the river runs heavily into the ocean and at other times of the year, there is just a calm flow that the birds and local children enjoy.

-You can walk back up the stairs to Hacienda San Angel or jump in a taxi only 2 minutes away.
+You can walk back up the stairs to Hacienda San Angel or jump in a taxi only two-minutes away.